 Enforcing offensive security techniques are therefore a necessity for organisations to be truly prepared for a cyber-attack.

 One method gaining popularity is ‘red teaming’ vs ‘blue teaming’, a strategic exercise undertaken by cyber-security professionals to both attack and defend, and one that is particularly popular within high-risk trades such as government or defence industries.

-Originating in the armed forces, the red team vs blue team practise has been modelled on military training exercises to provide an all-encompassing approach to attacking and defending.
+Originating in the armed forces, the red team vs blue team practice has been modelled on military training exercises to provide an all-encompassing approach to attacking and defending.
 Essentially, anything aimed at purposefully attacking is deemed as red, and anything aimed at defending is deemed as blue.
 This military-based approach can easily be transferred into robust cyber-security testing for businesses to gauge how and where their network or workforce could be compromised, therefore gaining actionable guidance for improvement.

 What is Red Teaming?

 If your organisation opts to utilise this exercise, the ‘Red Team’ would consist of highly-trained, offensive security professionals.
 These ‘Ethical Hackers’ will then perform a range of multi-faceted, simulated attack methods, with the goal to exploit any and all weaknesses with the goal to infiltrate your systems, compromise your data and avoid detection.
 These experts can also test your current security defenders if you have an internal security team.